JonasToth/HighIntegrityTooling/README.md

 ### 11.1 Access specifiers
 #### 11.1.1 Declare all data members private
 - todo
-- EZ, just check for class, and warn for all data members and warn for nonprivate ones
+- EZ, just check for class, and warn for all data public data members
 - execption are extern "C" { struct }

 ### 11.2 Friends